ibm-cloud-docs/EventStreams/messagehub115.md

 ## Creating a Cloud Object Storage bridge
 {: notoc}

-To create a new Cloud Object Storage bridge, use JSON like the following example.
+To create a new Cloud Object Storage bridge using the Kafka REST API, use JSON like the following example.
 Ensure that your bucket names are globally unique, not just unique within your Cloud Object Storage instance.

 <pre class="pre"><code>
 {